 Applicable to most people who make more than €13,000 per year, USC was introduced to replace Ireland’s income levy and health levy.
 USC is charged as a percentage of an employee’s gross income according to their salary.
 The rates range from 0.5% to 11%, and you can see a full breakdown of those rates here.

 Pay Related Social Insurance (PRSI)

 PRSI covers a range of social welfare benefits and is compulsory for most employees over the age of 16 and under the age of 66.
 The amount of PRSI to be paid will again depend on the employee’s gross income but also on the nature of the work carried out.
-This determines the employee’s social insurance class, and you can find more information about the classes and rates here.
+This determines the employee’s social insurance class, and you can find more information about the classes and rates on the Citizens Information website.
 Another thing to bear in mind is that both the employee and the employer are responsible for PRSI.